Speaker math: Breaking down how many votes Jordan needs

 In addition, Rep. Gus Bilirakis (R-Fla.) – a Jordan supporter – will be absent for at least the first vote, due to a funeral.

-Earlier on Monday, Jordan got some major momentum when several Republicans who had indicated on Friday they were strongly against him for Speaker flipped to endorse him.
-Those included House Armed Services Committee Chairman Mike Rogers (Ala.) along with Reps.
+Earlier Monday, Jordan got some major momentum when several Republicans who had indicated Friday they were strongly against him for Speaker flipped to endorse him.
+Those included House Armed Services Committee Chairman Mike Rogers (Ala.), along with Reps.
 Ann Wagner (Mo.), Ken Calvert (Calif.) and Vern Buchanan (Fla.).
-And on Tuesday, Rep. Juan Ciscomani (R-Ariz.), who had been waiting to announce his decision, said he would vote for Jordan on the House floor.
+And Tuesday, Rep. Juan Ciscomani (R-Ariz.), who had been waiting to announce his decision, said he would vote for Jordan on the House floor.